 Jane Albright, Channelle Brennan and Kayla Williams talk to the media following the Wolf pack's loss to Fresno State.

-During her first year at Nevada, she coached the WAC Preseason Defensive Player of the Year, the WAC Defensive Player of the Year, an All-WAC first-team honoree, the Ruth Russell Award winner for the top senior female athlete at Nevada, five Academic All-WAC honorees and a regional finalist for the NCAA Division I State Farm Coaches' All-America team.
-After the season, Albright was honored at the Final Four by the WBCA with the Kay Yow "Heart of a Coach Award" which is presented annually by the Fellowship of Christian Athletes to honor a basketball coach who has exemplified biblical principles over the course of his or her career.
+Additionally during her first year at Nevada, she coached the WAC Preseason Defensive Player of the Year, the WAC Defensive Player of the Year, an All-WAC first team honoree, the Ruth Russell Award winner for the top, senior, female student-athlete at Nevada, five academic All-WAC honorees and a regional finalist for the NCAA Division I State Farm Coaches' All-America team.
+After the season, Albright was honored at the Final Four by the WBCA with the Kay Yow "Heart of a Coach Award" which is presented annually by the Fellowship of Christian Athletes (FCA) to honor a basketball coach who has exemplified biblical principles over the course of his or her career.

-In 2010-11 Albright guided Nevada to its first 20-win season in program history, finishing 20-11.
-The 2010-11 squad accomplished the feat with benchmark wins over NC State and San Diego State at the John Ascuaga's Nugget Classic, followed by home wins over Arizona, BYU and LA Tech.
-Albright's strong coaching earned the team a WNIT bid in which the team defeated St. Mary's to record its first-ever post-season win.
-Now entering her sixth year at Nevada and her 30th overall, Jane Albright has established herself as a national name in collegiate coaching.
-She has led her teams to 10 20-win seasons including a 26-win season in 1989-90 with Northern Illinois.
+In 2010-11, Albright guided Nevada to its first 20-win season in program history, finishing 22-11.
+The 2010-11 squad accomplished the feat with benchmark wins over NC State and San Diego State at the John Ascuaga's Nugget Classic, followed by home wins over Arizona, BYU and Louisiana Tech.
+Albright's strong coaching earned the team a postseason WNIT bid in which the team defeated St. Mary's to record its first-ever WNIT victory.
+The 2010-11 team set program records for points (2,228) and rebounds (1,364) in a single-season, as well.

 Jane Albright's coaching philosophy centers around a three-sided effort to make each student-athlete's experience at Nevada one that will leave a lasting impression long after graduation.
 A student-athlete's development must first focus on themselves as a person, second as a student and third as an athlete.
 A big part of this development is based on not only a commitment to oneself, but in reaching out to serve the community as well.
 The women's basketball team is one of the most active of the Wolf Pack teams in supporting the community.
 In 2009-10 alone, the Nevada women's basketball team logged more than 530 hours of community service.